Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 Behavior:

-• Lunging, snapping: These are attempts to intimidate or injure.
+• Lunging and snapping: These are attempts to intimidate or injure.

 • Growling while eating, sleeping, or with puppies: Respect their space and avoid disturbing them.